The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 Giant Ant created 20 code-driven, customizable scenes designed to be remixed to best express a specific Strava user's data in a 75-second year-end typography explainer video.

-So far over 2 million unique kinetic typography films have been created.
+So far over 2 million unique kinetic typography films have been created for individual users.

 The most interesting challenge was to create scenes that responded to data at a moment’s notice—not just the text, but the imagery, too.